How does the Scarcity Principle Works?

 How often have you clicked on it?

+If you're like most people, you've likely clicked through to see what deals are available, even if you didn't necessarily intend to buy anything.
+The psychology of scarcity makes us curious and drives us to explore limited-time offers.
 The designers at Amazon and hundreds of other brands are using the scarcity principle.
-The scarcity principle is one of the most effective ways to convert users into customers.
-This article will discuss:
+The scarcity principle is one of the most effective ways to convert users into customers by creating a sense of urgency and fear of missing out.

 This is often used in marketing campaigns and advertisements.
 A recent real-life example includes people buying a lot of toilet paper during COVID-19.
 This can be understood with simple economics too.
 That is, when the supply of a product decreases, the demand increases.